 Restoring an Image Using EaseUS Todo

-The built-in back-up utility in Windows is soon to be forsaken.
-In previous articles, we covered how to use the free version of EaseUS Todo to make a system image backup and emergency disk.
+In previous articles, I covered how to use the free version of EaseUS Todo to make a system image backup and emergency disk.

-Now it’s time to use that emergency disk.
-Let’s restore a backup image to our machine.
+Now it’s time to use that emergency disk; perhaps your hard disk died and you want to restore your backup to a replacement drive, or maybe you’ve run afoul of malware.
+Let’s restore a backup image to your machine.

 Become a Patron of Ask Leo! and go ad-free!